CsarNarciso/MyFirstSDL2Game/Readme.md

 just install: sudo apt install build-essential (for c++, gcc, make) libsdl2-dev libsdl2-image-dev

-Create your project folder, and inside create src subdir and place there your main.cpp file (or in general your .cpp files) And finally create in the root a Makefile with the content of this repo makefile file
+Create your project folder, and inside create src subdir and place there your main.cpp file (or in general your .cpp files) Then, in root dir, create a folder called output (here your executables will be palced by default) And finally create in the root a Makefile with the content of this repo makefile file

 and since makefile is crossplatform, just compile with: make -f Makefile